wolfgangasdf/iqp-book/ad-quantum-dynamics.md

 $$H^{\prime}=-q E_0 z \cos (\omega t)$$(ad-qd-17)

-This is exactly what we used above for inducing Rabi oscillations!
+This is exactly what we needed in the previous section for inducing Rabi oscillations!
+So, optical or microwave radiation can be used to coherently control qubits encoded into different energy levels of quantum systems.